 Online selling: not so extensive

-The remote selling options available for Zeller merchants are email invoices, payment links and keyed payments.
+The remote selling options for Zeller merchants are email invoices, payment links and keyed payments.

-The keyed payments intended for mail order and telephone (MOTO) payments.
-This is where you manually enter an amount and card details on the card terminal or browser-based Virtual Terminal to accept a transaction where the customer is not present.
-Payment links (‘Pay by Link’) are sent from the Virtual Terminal.
+Keyed payments are where you manually enter card details on the EFTPOS machine or browser-based Virtual Terminal to accept a transaction where the customer is not present, mainly over the phone.
+Merchants can also send payment links from the Virtual Terminal to customers so they can pay online.

 Tyro Zeller